Vancouver: The Deep Cove assembly in North Vancouver plans to commence gospel meetings March 24 with David Hunt and

 Albuquerque: The assembly was encouraged by visits from Bill Lavery in November, John Fitzpatrick and Stan Wells in December, and William Skates in January.
 The saints very much appreciated the ministry of God’s Word and the preaching of the Gospel.
 Prayer is requested for a gospel series starting May 5, DV, with Brian Crawford and Brandon Doll.

 La Crosse: Sandy Higgins was with the assembly for a week of ministry, February 4-8.

 Hermosillo: Abisaí Vieyra and Tim Woodford commenced gospel meetings February 3 in the Carmen Serdán hall, located in the north of the city.
 A few thousand texts and invitations were delivered the prior week, and they look to the Lord for His blessing in salvation.

-Chihuahua: Gilberto Torrens, along with believers from the assembly, visited three small mountain towns with calendars, Seed Sowers texts and Via magazines.
+Chihuahua: Believers from the assembly visited three small mountain towns with calendars, Seed Sowers texts and Via magazines.
 A young sister was received into the fellowship recently.

 El Vergel: At the beginning of January, Andrew Zuidema (Midland Park, NJ) spent a week in this town sharing the gospel both to adults and children, as well as teaching the believers.